jbry0723/jbry0723/README.md

 Welcome to my Github!

-I am a web developer who is seeking work in the New Orleans/Baton Rouge/Slidell LA area.
+I am a web developer who is seeking a new role.

 I completed Lambda School's Full Stack Web Development cirrculum.
 My skills are focused in: